FraN-onLine/The-Last-Coffee-For-You/README.md

 ## Behind the Idea:
 Shout out to me longing to reconnect w one of my old friends who posted a pic of her with my id lace
-you might not want to reconnect with me but you felt like a sister.. whatever the reason I'm sorry
+you might not want to reconnect with me but you felt like a sister.. whatever the reason is, I'm sorry

 if im still in your mind, please reach out 👉😩👈 emz, jk thanks for the idea J****

 also to JJC for telling me 2 years ago to catch up on coffee, where's that at bruddah?
 and to all my friends who left me behind, let it not be the last time